apache/linkis-website/docs/deployment/web_install.md

 ### 2.1 Automated deployment
-&nbsp;&nbsp;&nbsp;&nbsp;Enter the unzipped front-end directory, and edit ```vi config.sh ``` in the directory Change the front-end port and back-end interface address, the back-end interface address is the gateway address of linkis
+&nbsp;&nbsp;&nbsp;&nbsp;Enter the unzipped front-end directory, and edit ```vi config.sh ``` in the directory Change the front-end port and back-end interface address, the back-end interface address is the gateway address of Linkis.

 ```$xslt
 #Configuring front-end ports